A rare 1951 Packard Patrician 400 sedan sits abandoned and deteriorated in a rural Texas field town as Mother Nature slowly consumes it.

 Packard Patrician 400 Brochure

-If you are curious, here’s how the car originally looked in 1952:
+If you are curious, here’s an ad that shows how the car originally looked in 1951: